ibm-cloud-docs/secrets-manager/assign-access.md

 You can enable different levels of access to {{site.data.keyword.secrets-manager_full}} resources in your {{site.data.keyword.cloud_notm}} account by creating and modifying {{site.data.keyword.cloud_notm}} IAM access policies.
 {: shortdesc}

 As an account owner, determine an access policy type for users, service IDs, and access groups based on your internal access control requirements.
-For example, if you want to grant user access to {{site.data.keyword.secrets-manager_short}} at the smallest scope available, you can [assign access to a secret group](#assign-access-secret-group) in an instance.
+For example, if you want to grant user access to {{site.data.keyword.secrets-manager_short}} at the most minimal scope available, you can [assign access to a secret group](#assign-access-secret-group) in an instance.

 To learn more about suggested guidelines for assigning access to secrets, check out [Best practices for organizing secrets and assigning access](/docs/secrets-manager?topic=secrets-manager-best-practices-organize-secrets).
 {: tip}